merry-goblin/casterlith/README.md

 #### Monolith\Casterlith\Composer\AbstractComposer

+Warning! limit must be called just before first or all methods (even setParameter must be called before limit).
+It will be fixed later but for now that solve the problem.

 - **select(alias1, [alias2], [alias3], ...) :**      aliases of table to cast. reset selection
 - **addSelect(alias1, [alias2], [alias3], ...) :**   aliases of table to cast. add to current selection
 - **join(fromAlias, toAlias, relationName) :**       see innerJoin method